cal-itp/data-infra/docs/analytics_welcome/how_we_work.md

 This is our main data analysis repository, for sharing quick reports and works in progress.
 Get set up on GitHub and clone the data-analyses repository [using this link](committing-from-jupyterhub).

 For collaborative short-term tasks, create a new folder and work off a separate branch.

-For longer-term projects, consider making a new repository!